dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

         error if `stream` is not an instance of a class that implements `Stream`.

+    1. Pause the subscription of any surrounding `await for` loop in the current method.

+    1. Let `streamDone` be a value implementing `Future<Null>`.

     1. Listen on `stream` and take the following actions on events:

         *   On a data event with value `value`:

             1. If the `for-in` element declares a variable, create a new namespace and a fresh `variable` for it.
 Otherwise, use the